Transportation amenities draw people to Roselle Park

 Pizza at The Sun Tavern and empanadas at The Chilean Bakery

-Within this small community lies a diverse culinary scene, with several restaurants along Westfield Avenue, a major commercial corridor that forms the southern edge.
+Within this small neighborhood lies a diverse culinary scene, with several restaurants along Westfield Avenue, a major commercial corridor that forms the southern edge.
 Pubs, diners and taquerias are featured.
 Pizza is a popular food here, and one place to grab a slice is at The Sun Tavern, which welcomes visitors into a traditional bar with exposed brick walls and sports decor.
-The Chilean Bakery feels like a cozy local institution, situated on a corner near homes.
+The Chilean Bakery feels like a cozy neighborhood institution, situated on a corner near homes.
 It offers empanadas and a Chilean take on steak and eggs.
 For the classic fine dining experience, House 157 Restaurant & Bar invites gourmands to enjoy neatly plated entrees with a cocktail or glass of wine, surrounded by a sophisticated white tablecloth setting.
 Supermarket options sit on the east end, outside downtown Elizabeth: Shop Rite, Food Bazaar and Elmora Farmers Market.

 A namesake train station for reaching Manhattan